mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/04-MAW-PIII.md

 ```

 For more information [Microbiome tutorial](http://microbiome.github.io/microbiome/Composition.html)
 ## Heatmaps
-These are a good alternative to barplots.
+These are a good alternative to barplots (if done right).

 ```r